edersonpeka/unlimited-page-sidebars/readme.txt

 With this plugin, you can create as much "sidebars" (widget areas) as you need, and assign them in a per-page basis.
 (It's only useful if your theme supports "sidebars".)

+WARNING: Updating from versions prior to 0.2.5 requires new set up.

 = Portuguese: Descrição =
 Com este plugin, você pode criar quantas "áreas de widgets" você quiser, e atribuir cada uma delas a uma ou mais páginas.
 (Só é útil se o seu tema tiver suporte a "widgets".)

+ATENÇÃO: A atualização a partir de versões anteriores à 0.2.5 exige nova configuração.

 == Installation ==